10 The soil site

 A Auger Hand or mechanical auger, including e.g. post hole diggers

-• A samples generally cannot be used to determine soil structure due to the degree of disturbance.
+• A samples cannot be used to reliably determine soil structure due to the degree of disturbance.

-• Combined sampling is common in field mapping, e.g. small pit excavation to ~0.50-0.75 m and augering to a required depth in relatively well-understood landscapes.
-Record these as P1.
+• Combined sampling is common in field mapping, e.g. small pit excavation to ~50-75 cm followed by augering to a required depth in relatively well-understood landscapes.
+Record each method used and note the depth at which the method changed, e.g., P1/A (75 cm).

 • Gouge-style augers used in soft marine sediments may be included in C2 even though they commonly narrow to < 50 mm at their maximum depth.